tidepool-org/data-model/device-data/types/basal/scheduled.md

 In Tidepool's new platform APIs (under active development as of April, 2016 at the time of the initial drafting of this document), the `duration` field will be required on all `basal`s.
 In essence, we are moving to a system that places the burden on the client uploading data to determine the duration of `basal`s based on the sequence of basal rate change events (or directly reported in the data from the device, in the less common case).

 Note that for some insulin pumps, even for a scheduled basal *not* interrupted by another event like a `suspend` or `temp`, the `duration` may not be the nice round numbers of milliseconds that might be expected given the schedule in the `pumpSettings`—e.g., 3600000 for a `basal` event lasting an hour.
 This is because of how some pumps schedule the small pulses of insulin delivery fulfilling the scheduled `rate`; depending on how the pulses are scheduled, the actual duration of the `basal` may be a bit over or under the scheduled `duration`.

+The new platform APIs expect this value to be >= 0 and <= 432000000 (the number of milliseconds in five days), as we assume that any single basal interval, even for a user running a flat-rate basal schedule, is broken up by a suspension of delivery in order to change the infusion site and/or insulin reservoir at least every five days.

 <!-- end duration -->